 The Clean Water Fund Program (CWFP) and Safe Drinking Water Loan Program (SDWLP) implementation details are established in the governing statutes and administrative codes: ss.
 281.58, 281.59, and 281.61, Wis.
 Stats., and chs.
 NR 162 and 166, Wis.…

 The Environmental Loans (EL) Section staff contact information is listed along with their areas of expertise.
-For information about a specific loan or project, contact your DNR loan project manager.
+Please contact the assigned DNR loan project manager for information about a specific loan or project.